 2020 has been a year of ups and downs, no doubt about it.
 WWDC has been a silver lining for us among all the chaos this year has had to offer.
 We’ve been waiting for WWDC to come for months and we are too excited that its finally come.
 Here are a couple of things we are most excited about this years’ announcements at ‘dub ‘dub.

 - 2. MacOS Big Sur

 CEO Tim Cook really meant it when he said “ it’s a historical day for the Mac” as he revealed Apple’s plans to start using their own processors in future Macs.
 The reason why this switch has been so long-awaited is because of power efficiency and nativity within the realm of Macintosh computers.

 Apple‘s processors will bring performance to future Macs like never before, without impairing power consumption (which is really important for portable Mac users).
-It will also allow us to run MacOS, iOS, and iPadOS side by side, which makes it smooth and easy for developers to optimise applications for whatever OS we want to develop for.
+It will also allow us to run MacOS, iOS, and iPadOS side by side, which makes it smooth and easy for developers to optimize applications for whatever OS we want to develop.

 Here’s what our CTO has to say about it:

 “I think the move to apple silicon is a very important and a desperately needed step for the Mac.
 My hopes are that apps will run faster and the Macs less hot with use.
 This should lead to some very significant lifetime increases for the already very well-built and robust macs.
 I was very excited to see that the old software build for intel architecture will still run on the new macs.
 This is awesome and I can't wait to try it out.”- Colin Wirz (CTO)

 2. MacOS Big Sur

 There's a lot to say about the Big Sur update.
 Firstly, MacOS Big Sur’s intuitive new iPadOS-resembling interface seems interesting.